-Graphic Financial Profiles FY18 and FY19
+Graphic Financial Profiles FY19 and FY20

-The shape of UMF's FY19 graphic financial profile has expanded marginally to the left as UMF experienced an improved return on net position.
+The shape of UMF's FY20 graphic financial profile has moved marginally to the right as UMF experienced an improved net operating revenues ratio.
 The shape has basically been the same since FY14.

-Graphic Financial Profiles FY10 to FY17
+Graphic Financial Profiles FY11 to FY18

-Changes in the shape of UMF's graphic financial for FY10 thru FY17 can be seen below and on the next page.
+Changes in the shape of UMF's graphic financial for FY11 thru FY18 can be seen below and on the next page.

-UMF Financial Highlights FY10 -FY18
+UMF Financial Highlights FY11 - FY19

-The following financial highlights are a resource in understanding prior years' changes in the core ratios.
+We have provided the following financial highlights as a resource in understanding prior years' changes in the core ratios.